 Tehran has sought amendments to the deal, under which it would transfer stocks of low-enriched uranium (LEU) abroad and receive fuel in return for a medical research reactor.
 Tehran says it could produce the fuel itself if it is not able to obtain it from abroad.

 The west says Iran is trying to develop nuclear weapons under the cover of its civilian atomic programme.
-Iran denies the claim, saying it needs the to generate power.
+Iran denies the claim, saying it needs the technology to generate power.

 The UN Security Council has imposed three rounds of sanctions on Iran since 2006 for Tehran's failure to suspend its sensitive enrichment work.